Working holiday visa

-A working holiday visa is a residence permit that allows travellers to undertake employment (and sometimes study) in the country issuing the visa to supplement their travel funds.
-A working holiday visa enables holders to experience living in a foreign country without having to find work sponsorship in advance or go on an expensive university exchange program.
-Working holidays are commonly mentioned in backpacker literature due to the groups sharing some similarities.
+A working holiday visa is a residence permit that allows travelers to undertake employment (and sometimes study) in a country that issues the visa to supplement their travel funds.
+A working holiday visa allows holders to live in a foreign country without securing work sponsorship in advance or joining a university exchange program.
 Most working holiday visas are offered under reciprocal agreements between certain countries to encourage travel and cultural exchange between their citizens.

-In some countries there is growing criticism around working holiday visas because governments are increasingly linking them to labour strategies rather than centring cultural exchange.
-This is often achieved by tweaking mobility infrastructures such as visa rules to direct working holiday makers toward certain regions and jobs.
-This often increases working holiday makers' precarity which can make them more vulnerable to harms such as exploitation and sexual harassment.
+In some countries, there is growing criticism of working holiday visas because governments are increasingly linking them to labor strategies rather than centering cultural exchange.
+This is often achieved by tweaking mobility infrastructure, such as visa rules, to direct working holiday-makers toward specific regions and jobs.
+Scholars have claimed that these kind of visa programs make immigrants more vulnerable to exploitation and sexual harassment.

 There are often several restrictions on this type of visa: